gabrielsoltz/metahub/README.md

 ## Outputs

+**MetaHub** supports different type of outputs format and data by using the option `--output`

 ### Json

-You can use `--output-json` to save your data to a file. **MetaHub** will save the file to the directory you are running it with the name of `output.json`
+You can use `--output json` to save your data to a file. **MetaHub** will save the file to the directory you are running it with the name of `output.json`

 ### Short

-You can use `--output-short` to reduce the findings section to show only the Title.
+You can use `--output short` to reduce the findings section to show only the Title.

+### Inventory

+You can use `--output inventory` to get only the list of resource's ARNs.

+### Statistics

+You can use `--output statistics` to get statistics about your search.

 ## Findings Aggregation